 A certificate as an Assistant Agent is a one-off certificate issued for a period of 4 years.
 By the end of the 4 years, you must attain a Class 2 Strata Managing Agent licence.
 You can obtain this be either:

 - completing the Certificate IV in Strata Community Management (CPP40516) and 12 months’ experience, or

 - completing the Certificate IV in Property Services (Operations) (CPP40611/CPP40609) and 12 months’ experience.

 If you fail to obtain the Class 2 licence within this time, your certificate will lapse and you will be unable to work as an Assistant Agent for a period of 12 months.

 If I hold a certificate but really just do administrative work, will I be required to qualify as a Class 2 Agent within the 4 years?

 A person who holds a certificate as an Assistant Agent must obtain the Class 2 licence.
 After 4 years, the Assistant Agent certificate will lapse.
 Unless a person is undertaking strata managing agent functions as outlined in the legislation, there is no requirement for them to hold a licence or certificate of registration.

-We will provide more information to assist businesses distinguish between licensed activities and administrative work before the reforms start.
+More information to assist businesses distinguish between licensed activities and administrative work can be found on our website.